ShadmanRohan/shadmanrohan.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: CS undergrad(pending thesis) | Former AOC Gamer
+subtitle: CS Undergrad(pending thesis) | Former AOC Gamer
 ---

 I am currently pursuing undergrad in Computer Science and Engineering at North South University.
 I have some knowledge on Software Development and Machine Learning.
 Call me Rohan.
 Preferred pronoun is 'he'.